moslemmj/News-Aggregator/README.md

 # News-Aggregator
 Hello friend
 This project aggregates news from two different APIs.
-The project made whit django and rest framework
+The project made whit django and rest framework.
 To get started, you need to use the following url: for list of all news:
       http://localhost:8000/news/